mltbnz/wegli-x/README.md

 # wegli

-An experiment to implement a client for https://www.weg.li
+An experiment to implement a crossplatorm client with flutter for https://www.weg.li